 Human geography is the study of topics in the social sciences and human environment such as social, political, economic, or population issues.
 Physical geography is the study of topics in the physical sciences and natural environment such as climate, geology, resources, or biology.
 Technical geography encompasses the technical skills of geography including mapping and data analysis.
 Geographic Information Systems (GIS) have enabled geographers to merge these technical skills.

-*The requirements below apply to the 2013-2014 Catalog.
+*The requirements below apply to the current catalog year.
 Students should always confirm requirements for their Catalog Year with their academic advisor.*